byte13/Kubernetes-cluster/roles/cni/README.md

 # Container network interface
-This Ansible role installs Container Runtime Interfaces (CNI) in a Kubernetes cluster Note that the playbook detects if target OS is Ubuntu or Rocky-Linux/Centos/Redhat and runs respective tasks.
+This Ansible role installs Container Runtime Interfaces (CNI) in a Kubernetes cluster.
+Note that the playbook detects if target OS is Ubuntu or Rocky-Linux/Centos/Redhat and runs respective tasks.
 So there are variables specific to each OS.